Equivalent Versions of Total Flow Analysis: System Model

-We consider a packet switched network.
-Each device in the network is composed of input ports, output ports and a switch fabric, as for example in Fig.~\ref{fig:net}.
+We consider a packet-switched network.
+Each device in the network is composed of input ports, output ports, and a switch fabric, for example in Figure~\ref{fig:net}.
 Each input port contains a packetizer that releases the data when an entering packet has been entirely received.
-Each output port is composed of a scheduler that separates traffic classes and is first-in-first-out (FIFO) inside a class.
-Each scheduler has a minimum service curve which is assumed to be a rate-latency service curve \cite{LebBook}.
-This models the service isolation provided to the class; for example, rate-latency service curves are given in \cite{boyer2012deficit} for Deficit Round Robin and \cite{daigmorte2018modelling} for the Credit Based Shaper.
-A packet that enters one input port of the device is stored in the packetizer then is transmitted through the switch fabric to the scheduler of one specific output port (as indicated by the routing table); then it is serialized on the output line at the transmission rate of the line.
-Let $L_{max} > 0$ and $L_{min}$ be respectively the max. and min. packet size over all flows.
+The packet is then transmitted through the switch fabric to the scheduler of one specific output port (as indicated by the routing table); then, it is serialized on the output line at the transmission rate of the line.
+The output port schedulers that separate traffic classes and are first-in-first-out (FIFO) inside a class.
+Each scheduler has a minimum service curve that is assumed to be a rate-latency service curve \cite{LebBook}.
+This models the service isolation provided to a traffic class; for example, rate-latency service curves are given in \cite{boyer2012deficit} for Deficit Round-Robin and \cite{daigmorte2018modelling} for the Credit-Based Shaper.
+A rate-latency service curve has two parameters: a rate that captures the service rate guaranteed to the class; and a latency that captures an additional delay that has to be considered when computing delay bounds.

-Every flow $f$ can be unicast or multicast and has a fixed path.
-It is constrained at its source by an arrival curve $\alpha_f$ of the form $\alpha_f(t) = r_f t +b_f$, \ie a ``leaky bucket" arrival curve with rate $r_f>0$ and burstiness $b_f>0$.
+In the remainder of the paper, we focus on one of these traffic classes that is assumed to receive a deterministic service \cite{802.1Q-2018}.
+This means that every flow in the class (which can be unicast or multicast) has a fixed path and is constrained at the source.
+Specifically, we assume that flow $f$ is constrained at its source by an arrival curve $\alpha_f$ of the form:

+\ie, a ``leaky bucket" arrival curve with rate $r_f>0$ and burstiness $b_f>0$.
 The arrival curve constraint means that over any time interval of any duration $t$, flow $f$ should not generate more than $\alpha_f(t)$ bits.
+Let $L_{max} > 0$ and $L_{min}$ be, respectively, the maximum and minimum packet size over all flows.